shdw-ctrl/JenkinsTest/README.md

 # Test Project - DevSecOps
-this was a test for a DevSecOps project.
+this was a simple test for a DevSecOps project.
 And it works!